 16 Jan Building Better Bones

 Researchers at the Columbia University Medical Center have recently found stem cells, called osteochondroreticular (OCR), in the bone marrow of mice that may trigger regeneration of bone and cartilage tissues.
 This evidence proves significant for treatment of osteoporosis, osteoarthritis, bone fractures, injuries and bone grafting nyc.
 While we should remain hopeful, it’s important to keep our bones strong and healthy in the meantime to both prevent and heal from these common conditions.
+If you’re a smoker it’ll be wise to note you are at many health risks, your bones being a part of that, with the risk of osteoporosis and enduring fractures with more ease, wanting to stop smoking?
+You could try using a vaporizer instead if you feel you can’t kick the habit with a click of your fingers, vaping doesn’t have to be expensive either with these vape deals, start looking after your body today.

 Here are some lifestyle and diet changes to practice routinely: